 How to Get to the Caribbean

 If you’ve cruised the islands of the Coral Sea or Solomon Sea before, you’re probably trying to determine how a Caribbean voyage will differ from those experiences.
 While each of those island getaways have much to recommend them, the Caribbean is actually worlds apart—both literally and figuratively.
 While the flight from Sydney to Noumea, New Calendonia, is only about three hours, it will take you significantly longer to get in position for your Caribbean cruise.
 You’ll spend at least 23 hours to fly from Sydney to Miami, Florida, or San Juan, Puerto Rico—two popular embarkation cities for Caribbean itineraries.
 There are many more U.S. gateways for Caribbean voyages, including Fort Lauderdale, Port Canaveral, and Tampa on the mainland and St. Thomas in the United States Virgin Islands.
-If you want to sail from a Caribbean embarkation port, look for itineraries starting in Guadeloupe, St. Maarten, La Romana or Santo Domingo in the Dominican Republic, Barbados, Fort-de-France in Martinique, and St. Lucia.

 When you first begin researching your Caribbean cruise, you’ll want to determine if you’d prefer visiting the Western, Eastern, or Southern Caribbean.
 Let’s talk about the differences.